Incoming students already accepted to a CRNA program

 There are two tracks of the H3A program, titled Explore, and On-Board.
 Each is for a different stage of the career trajectory, but all serve as your directional compass to success in anesthesia.

 The On-Board track is specially designed for the individual who has already been accepted into a nurse anesthesia program and serves as the introduction to a successful path as a student.
 This course is based on a nationwide survey we conducted of nurse anesthesia students to determine the most important areas of learning need for new students.
-Years of faculty experience in observing both more- and less-successful students also informed the content and approach to this seminar.
-Participants learn basic anesthesia nursing knowledge and skills, receive an introduction to the study of nurse anesthesia, and they are provided sound, specific advice to put them on a pathway to success in their upcoming anesthesia program.
+Years of faculty experience in observing successful students also informed the content of this seminar.
+Participants learn basic anesthesia knowledge, receive an introduction to the study of nurse anesthesia, and they are provided sound advice to put them on a pathway to success in their upcoming anesthesia program.

 Topics addressed in the two-day seminar include: